Gems of the Galaxy Zoos: Double-lobed radio-loud AGNs

 The first study detailing objects from Radio Galaxy Zoo was published by the Astrophysical Journal in December 2022.
 "An Elusive Population of Massive Disk Galaxies Hosting Double-lobed Radio-loud AGNs" seeks to answer whether the galaxy morphology of radio-loud Active Galactic Nucleii and its hosts are solely ellipticals ("early-type"), or that some are spirals ("late type").
 Using images taken as part of Zoogems, they analyse a sample of radio galaxies which have extended double-lobed structures and see whether they can be associated with their disk-like optical objects.
 They find 18 galaxies that can be identified as spiral that are likely to have genuine associations between the radio and optical counterparts.

 Zihao et al. assess whether these are chance alignments or that a host is too faint to be detected using probability statistics.
 This gave rise to the two confidence divisions of 'high' or 'low' with 18 having a high confidence and 14 a low confidence from the initial 32 galaxies.
-Because of the high-resolution Zoogems images and the visibility of disk-like structures, the team find that galaxy morphology can no longer be a unique signpost of a galaxy’s ability to generate large-scale radio jets.
+Because of the high-resolution Zoogems images and the visibility of disk-like structures, the team find that galaxy morphology can no longer be a unique signpost of a galaxy's ability to generate large-scale radio jets.

+Unearthing galactic gems

+In October 2023, the magazine Sky and Telescope featured an article entitled "Unearthing galactic gems".
+In it, the science journalist Madison Goldberg summarises the project and talks to Tom Brown from the Space Telescope Science Institute about the process of gap-fillers.
+Spare Hubble time had been used before with the 45 minute "snapshot programs" but some unscheduled time remained.
+Brown said: "It just seemed like a waste to be throwing that time on the floor.
+Just a handful of minutes here and there, but still, it adds up."
+And so, the gap-filler project started using those small gaps in the timetable to take 11 minute exposures.

+Bill Keel, project lead scientist, explained that unusual galaxies can help us understand the universe today.
+He described the ZooGems category of 'overlapping galaxy pairs'.
+He said: "What’s unusual there is not the galaxies themselves, but the fact that one sits neatly behind the other in telescopic images."
+Samantha Brunker, a scientist studying Green Pea galaxies, said that the variety of unusual targets included in ZooGems is special.
+"If you’re going to paint a whole picture, you can’t leave out the weird things."